1991 Miaoli train collision: Investigation

-The reason for this accident was because of the automatic train stop (ATS).
-It is a system that helps the train to stop when an emergency happens which helps prevent train accidents.
+The reason for this crash was because of the automatic train stop (ATS) emergency braking system.
 The ATS of the Tze-Chiang 1006 was not working, so it did not stop before crashing to the Chu-Kuang 1.

 Also, Taiwan Railway dispatched cranes and lifted the bogies, and at the same time investigated the cause of the accident from the mechanical parts of the signal, track conversion, and self-propelled operation or if there were some human factors.
 Taiwan Rail way also simulated and restored the train collision which saw the Tze-Chiang 1006 train crushing the Chu-Kuang 1 train and all three carriages of the Chu-Kuang train were all crushed heavily.
 Mr. Chen Shifang, the railroad chief who just took office four months ago, initially excluded the disabled part.
 He said: "There are no problems of signal.
 The collision was because the train did not slow down, all the responsibility were all on drivers."

 The direction of the survey points to human error, and Huashi had an exclusive interview with the injured driver of Tze-Chiang.
 The automatic braking system was actually installed but had failed at that time, so it needed to be repaired in advance.
 The train driver felt wronged.
 The whole incident showed that the machine and human conditions were both fine, but injured people and the bereaved were all unsatisfied with this result, so the Taiwan Railway Administrator had to investigate faster.
 Finally, the result was because the ATS system had broken down.
 The driver and the railroad chief were sentenced to involuntary homicide.

 Aftermath

 After the accident, Premier of the Executive Yuan Hau Pei-tsun and Chairman of the Taiwan Provincial Government Lien Chan went to condole every passenger and gave them NT$3 million as compensation.

 Chen Shifang and the Tze Chiang train driver Su Jinkun (蘇金焜) were both prosecuted for professional negligence.
-Su was sent to jail for 4 years and Chen was acquitted.
+Su was sent to jail for four years and Chen was acquitted.